oracle/graal/docs/reference-manual/java-on-truffle/README.md

 ## Getting Started

-As of GraalVM for JDK 21, Java on Truffle (known as Espresso) is available as a standalone distribution.
+Java on Truffle (known as Espresso) is available as a standalone distribution.
 You can download a standalone based on Oracle GraalVM or GraalVM Community Edition.

-1. Download the Java on Truffle (Espresso) 23.1 standalone for your operating system:
+1. Download the Java on Truffle (Espresso) 24.0 standalone for your operating system:

    * [Linux x64](https://gds.oracle.com/download/espresso/archive/espresso-java21-24.0.0-linux-amd64.tar.gz)
    * [Linux AArch64](https://gds.oracle.com/download/espresso/archive/espresso-java21-24.0.0-linux-aarch64.tar.gz)